Adoption in the United States: Adoption reform

-No sooner were US adoptions made secretive with original birth records sealed, than those adopted began to seek reform.
-Jean Paton, author of Breaking Silence and founder of Orphan Voyage in 1954, is regarded as the mother of adoption reform and reunification efforts.
-Paton mentored adoptee Judith Land, "Adoption Detective: Memoir of an Adopted Child" during her adoption search.
-Florence Fisher organized The ALMA Society (Adoptees' Liberation Movement Association) in 1972, Emma May Vilardi created International Soundex Reunion Registry (ISRR) in 1975, Lee Campbell and other birthmothers joined the fight for Open Records forming Concerned United Birthparents (CUB) in 1976, and by the spring of 1979 representatives of 32 organizations from 33 states, Canada and Mexico gathered together in DC to establish the American Adoption Congress (AAC).
+Jean Paton, author of Breaking Silence and founder of Orphan Voyage in 1954, is regarded as one of the first adoptees to seek reform related to secrecy in adoption, particularly the sealing of adoption records and original pre-adoption birth records.
+Florence Fisher organized The ALMA Society (Adoptees' Liberation Movement Association) in 1972, Emma May Vilardi created International Soundex Reunion Registry (ISRR) in 1975, and Lee Campbell and other birthmothers joined the fight for Open Records forming Concerned United Birthparents (CUB) in 1976.
+By the spring of 1979 representatives of 32 organizations from 33 states, Canada and Mexico gathered together in DC to establish the American Adoption Congress (AAC).
 The Triadoption Library began keeping records in 1978 showing 52 search/support/reform organizations.
 By 1985, there were over 550 worldwide.

 Adoption Reform encompasses family preservation, adoptees' access to original birth certificates, birth and adoptive families having direct access to each other (open adoption) and all related records (open records).

 The Adoption Triangle by Annette Baran, Reuben Pannor and Arthur Sorosky; Twice Born and Lost and Found by Betty Jean Lifton; I Would Have Searched Forever by Sandra Musser; The Adoption Searchbook: Techniques for Tracing People by Mary Jo Rillera; The Politics of Adoption by Mary Kathleen Benet; Dear Birthmother by Kathleen Silber and Phylis Speedlin; all published in the 1970s and still in print, were instrumental in examining and defining the foundation of reform.

 As of July 2014, 28 U.S. states and the District of Columbia have legal provisions for enforceable open adoption contact agreements, and an additional six states have provisions for enforceable agreements with some limitations.
 Each year additional states consider law changes that give persons separated by adoption access to information about themselves and each other.
 As of 2013, over 85% of adoptions in the US are either semi- or completely open.